6 Essential Accounts Payable KPIs to measure in 2024

 To help you keep a tab on the above-mentioned KPIs effortlessly, we’ve weaved a list of guidelines.
 Here’s how you can track the key performance indicators of your AP team:

-Pick the correct visualisations for every designated metric.
+3. Pick the correct visualisations for every designated metric.
 You can use several types of charts, graphs, and dashboards to visualise your business data.
-Investing in the right innovations for tracking KPIs will help you make lucrative business decisions.

-Pick cohesive KPIs to complement visualisations and set the right benchmarks.
-With your chosen KPI benchmarks, allow the stakeholders to test the indicators.
+4. Pick cohesive KPIs to complement AP team capabilities and set the right benchmarks.
+With your chosen KPIs, allow the stakeholders (your AP team and approvers/reviewers) to test the indicators.

-Here are six compelling reasons why you must pick up pace with this trend!
+Here are six compelling reasons why investing in AP automation helps with KPI tracking:

-Save Your Time: If you are an AP manager, then you'd be familiar with how painfully slow manual processing can affect your AP KPIs.
-Automating your Accounts Payable process helps get mundane tasks such as entering data and checking purchase forms done with higher accuracy and in a lesser time frame.
+Save Your Time: If you are an AP manager, then you'd be familiar with how slow manual processing can affect your AP KPIs.
+Automating your Accounts Payable process helps get mundane data entry and reconciliation done with higher accuracy and faster.

 Access to Digitized Documents: Another key advantage of using an automated AP process is that you don't have to worry about filling important paperwork.
-Through automation, you can straightaway create digitized documents right from the beginning and bid goodbye to the trouble of following, scanning, and emailing purchase orders.
+Through automation, you can straightaway create digitized documents right from the beginning (think e-invoices and online approvals).

 Improved Accessibility: Through digitization, you can take your AP processes to the cloud and no longer worry about filing the paperwork in the right cabinets!

-Financial automation is easy with software like Flow Nanonets which can handle the end-to-end accounts payable process and help you 10x your efficiency.
-You can automate your invoices, approval, and payment process.
-Sync data in real-time with your ERP like Quickbooks for reconcilliation, monitoring and performing analytics on your AP process.
+Financial automation is easy with software like Nanonets which can handle the end-to-end accounts payable process and help you 10x your efficiency.
+Sync data in real-time with your ERP (like NetSuite, or Quickbooks) and automate invoice processing reconciliation, and analytics on your AP process.